litch07/projects/spl-lab-c/README.md

-# SPL Lab C Project
+# Structured Programming Language Lab (SPL Lab) Project

 This repository contains a simple C program made for the SPL (Structured Programming Language) Lab.
 The project is beginner-friendly and demonstrates basic file handling, searching, and record management.